ObjectsCountries/GGXXACPR-Replay-Analyzer/Archive/README.md

 Download the script and place it in a folder, I personally placed it in my replays folder.
 If your .py files are set to launch with python, you should be able to double click on the script to run it.

 Alternatively, you can run it on the command line.
-You’ll need to navigate the command prompt to the directory you placed the script in, the easiest way to accomplish this is to left click on the file path in file explorer, and type in `cmd`, then click enter as shown below.
+You’ll need to navigate the command prompt to the directory you placed the script in, the easiest way to accomplish this is to left click on the file path in file explorer, and type in “cmd”, then click <kbd>Enter</kbd> as shown below.

 ![](file_explorer.png)

 This should open a command prompt that looks something like this.
 From there, you should be able to enter in the script name as displayed below.
-You can use the tab key to autofill in the name.
+You can use the <kbd>Tab</kbd> key to autofill in the name.

 ```
 Microsoft Windows [Version 10.0.19043.1466]
 (c) Microsoft Corporation.
 All rights reserved.

 C:\Users\Joe\Documents\ARC SYSTEM WORKS\GGXXAC\Replays>
 C:\Users\Joe\Documents\ARC SYSTEM WORKS\GGXXAC\Replays>OrganizeReplaysMetaData.py
 ```

-After the script is running for the first time, you should see a dialogue box like this.
+After the script is running for the first time, you should see a dialogue box like this:

 ```
 Config file not found, creating config file.
 running first time set up, enter in your steam username:
 ```

-It’ll create a ‘replayOrganizerConfig.ini’ file in that same directory.
-It’s prompting you for your steam username so it can associate that with your steam id, so that it won’t have to prompt you for your username again, and won’t mess up organization if you change it.
+It’ll create a “replayOrganizerConfig.ini” file in that same directory.
+It’s prompting you for your Steam username so it can associate that with your Steam ID, so that it won’t have to prompt you for your username again, and won’t mess up organization if you change it.

 ```
 could not find username in replay files.
 please either enter in your SteamID manually here, or ensure you entered your username properly and try again.
 ```

 If this text pops up after entering your username, it wasn’t able to locate a match with the username you provided.
 Make sure you entered your username correctly, and that there are replay files with that username in your replay folder.
-Alternatively, you can manually enter your steam id when you see this prompt.
+Alternatively, you can manually enter your Steam ID when you see this prompt.

 Assuming it can find your username, the script should run without issue at this point.
 It may take a while if you have thousands of replays to sort through, but you should be able to see progress in the replay folder itself.
 If you run into issues with the script at this point, refer to the ‘known issues’ section at the end of this document, or feel free to contact me directly.